ibmresilient/resilient-community-apps/fn_exchange/README.md

 This app has been implemented using **Microsoft Exchange Server**

 ### Configuration

 Please pay attention to the below mentioned pointers as the application can be slightly complex and confusing to configure.

-#### Timezones

-* The application now has the ability to set a default timezone from the app.conf.
-Timezones are to be specified using their `Tz Database name`.
-Here are a few examples:

-- timezone = Europe/Dublin
-- timezone = Etc/GMT+2
-- timezone = Asia/Kolkata
-- timezone = Etc/GMT

-#### Folder Paths

-* When the `Source location` or the `exchange_folder_path` fields are left empty, they are substituted with the value specified for `default_folder_path` in app.conf

-* The path related fields might be slightly complicated to configure as they tend to vary with the Exchange environment.
-Upon entering an invalid folder path, a tree structure of the folder hierarchy will be printed.
-Here is an example:
-### Configuration

-Please pay attention to the below mentioned pointers as the application can be slightly complex and confusing to configure.